peterhhchan/us-elections-2020/readme.md

 ## markets.py ##

 A script to simulate election outcomes using betting data from [PredictIt](www.predictit.org).
 This script is quite fast, be sure to call `get_markets` once before calling `simulate`.
-You can see the script in action [here](https://github.com/peterhhchan/us-elections-2020/blob/master/notebooks/PredictItSimulator/predictit.ipynb).
+[Here](https://github.com/peterhhchan/us-elections-2020/blob/master/notebooks/PredictItSimulator/predictit.ipynb) is a Jupyter notebook demonstration.

 ### Limitations ###